Master of Music, Music and Worship (MUSMW.MM)

 - Comprehensive musical skills necessary to work as a professional musician and in developing young musicians.

 Master of Music, Music and Worship students are required to complete an internship serving in a local church or other appropriate venue under the supervision of a qualified professional and his/her graduate faculty adviser.
 During the semester preceding the student’s internship, the student must make application to the Graduate Internship Coordinator concerning the appropriate placement and desired location of the internship.
-The student will secure the appropriate forms, submit them to the proposed church music supervisor, and return a signed copy to the Graduate Internship Coordinator.
-At the end of the internship period, the church music supervisor will provide the Graduate Internship Coordinator with the appropriate evaluation form completed and signed with the grade included.
+The student will secure the appropriate forms, submit them to the proposed music and worship supervisor, and return a signed copy to the Graduate Internship Coordinator.
+At the end of the internship period, the musc and worship supervisor will provide the Graduate Internship Coordinator with the appropriate evaluation form completed and signed with the grade included.

 PROGRAM OF STUDY